Norman Finkelstein: Criticism of Alan Dershowitz's The Case for Israel

 Shortly after the 2003 publication of Alan Dershowitz's book The Case for Israel, Finkelstein derided it as "a collection of fraud, falsification, plagiarism, and nonsense".
 During a debate on Democracy Now!, Finkelstein said that Dershowitz lacked knowledge of specific contents of his own book.
-He also claimed that Dershowitz did not write the book and may not have even read it.
+He also claimed that Dershowitz did not write the book and might not have even read it.

-Finkelstein said there were 20 instances, in as many pages, where Dershowitz's book cites the same sources and passages Peters used in her book, in largely the same sequence, with ellipses in the same places.
+Finkelstein said there were 20 instances, in as many pages, where Dershowitz's book cites the same sources and passages Joan Peters used in her book, in largely the same sequence, with ellipses in the same places.
 In two instances, Dershowitz reproduces Peters's errors.
 From this Finkelstein concluded that Dershowitz had not checked the original sources himself, contrary to his claims.
-Finkelstein suggests that this copying of quotations amounts to copying ideas.
+Finkelstein suggested that this copying of quotations amounted to copying ideas.
 Examining a copy of a proof of Dershowitz's book he managed to obtain, he found evidence that Dershowitz had his secretarial assistant, Holly Beth Billington, check in the Harvard library the sources he had read in Peters's book.
 Dershowitz answered the charge in a letter to the University of California's Press Director Lynne Withey, arguing that Finkelstein had made up the smoking gun quotation by changing its wording (from "cite" to "copy") in his book.
-In public debate, he has said that if "somebody borrowed the quote without going to check back on whether Mark Twain had said that, obviously that would be a serious charge", but said that he did not do that and had indeed checked the original source.
+In public debate, he said that if "somebody borrowed the quote without going to check back on whether Mark Twain had said that, obviously that would be a serious charge", but said that he did not do that and had indeed checked the original source.

 Dershowitz threatened libel action over the charges in Finkelstein's book, as a consequence of which the publisher deleted the word "plagiarism" from the text before publication.
 Finkelstein agreed to remove the suggestion that Dershowitz was not the true author of The Case for Israel because, as the publisher said, "he couldn't document that".

 Asserting that he did consult the original sources, Dershowitz said Finkelstein was simply accusing him of good scholarly practice: citing references he learned of initially from Peters's book.
 Dershowitz denied that he used any of Peters's ideas without citation.
 "Plagiarism is taking someone else's words and claiming they're your own.
 There are no borrowed words from anybody.
 There are no borrowed ideas from anybody because I fundamentally disagree with the conclusions of Peters's book."
 In a footnote in The Case for Israel that cites Peters's book, Dershowitz explicitly denies that he "relies" on Peters for "conclusions or data".

 In their joint interview on Democracy Now, Finkelstein cited specific passages in Dershowitz's book in which a phrase that he said Peters coined was incorrectly attributed to George Orwell: